softlion/WheelPicker-Samples/README.md

 </wp:WheelPicker>
 ```

 A templated picker with 3 wheels

-<br/>All properties are bindable and can be dynamically changed.
+All properties are bindable and can be dynamically changed.

 ```xml
 <wp:WheelPicker x:Name="SlotPicker" ItemsSourceMulti="{Binding Slot.ItemsSource}"